This year, I hiked the length of Scotland. The hike is otherwise known as the Scottish National Trail.

 To explore Scotland the way my ancestors did

-I’ve always been passionate about my Scottish family history and while it is difficult to know exactly what it was like to live like my ancestors back in the day, I want to get as close as possible to experiencing life as they did.
+I’ve always been passionate about my Scottish family history and while it is difficult to know exactly what it was like to live like my ancestors back in the day, I wanted to get as close as possible to experiencing life as they did.

 To challenge myself